 SIRT1 catalyzes a reaction where hydrolysis of NAD+ is coupled to the deacetylation of acetylated lysines in target proteins.
 These target proteins include histones, transcription factors and transcription factor co-regulators.
 The NAD+ is hydrolyzed to nicotinamide (which is a strong inhibitor of SIRT1 activity) and O-acetyl-ADP ribose.
 Principal pathways involved in glucose homeostasis and insulin sensitivity are affected by SIRT1 activity.
 In skeletal muscle, a major site of insulin-induced glucose uptake, SIRT1 and AMPK work in concert to increase the rate of fatty acid oxidation in periods of decreased nutrient availability.

 The plant-derived compound, resveratrol (a polyphenolic compound), is a known activator of SIRT1 function.
-The effects of resveratrol have been shown to increase mitochondrial content, ameliorate insulin resistance and prolong survival in laboratory mice fed a high-fat diet.
-Recent studies on the action of SIRT1 agonists have demonstrated that compounds that activate SIRT1, but that are structurally unrelated to resveratrol, also improve insulin sensitivity in adipose tissue, liver and skeletal muscle resulting in lower plasma glucose.
+The effects of resveratrol have been shown to increase mitochondrial content, ameliorate insulin resistance, and prolong survival in laboratory mice fed a high-fat diet.
+Recent studies on the action of SIRT1 agonists have demonstrated that compounds that activate SIRT1, but that are structurally unrelated to resveratrol, also improve insulin sensitivity in adipose tissue, liver, and skeletal muscle resulting in lower plasma glucose.
 The actions of these compounds in laboratory studies indicate the potential efficacy of a therapeutic approach to type 2 diabetes that includes activators of SIRT1 activity.

 GPR119 Agonists